itte1/input-dt/README.md

 The Flags type has the following properties

 - `isSelected` - This value is the currently selected.
+- `isWeekend` - `renderDate` only.
+It is the weekend as determined by the current locale.
 - `isInside` - `renderDate` only.
 This date is inside the currently selected years and months.
 - `isOutside` - `renderDate` only.
 This date is outside the currently selected years and months.
 - `isDisabled` - `renderDate` only.
 This date has been disabled.